RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Introduction to Honeypots.md

 <p>I hope this room has demonstrated how interesting honeypots can be and how the data that we can collect from them can be used to gain insight into the operations of botnets and other malicious actors.</p>

 <h3 align="center">Extra Resources</h3>
-<p>I've included some extra resources to assist in learning more about honeypots below:
+<p>I've included some extra resources to assist in learning more about honeypots below:<br>

 - Awesome Honeypots - A curated list of honeypots<br>
 - Cowrie - The  SSH honeypot used in the demo<br>
-- Sending Cowrie Output to ELK - A good example of how to implement live log monitoring<br>
+- Sending Cowrie Output to ELK - A good example of how to implement live log monitoring</p>

-I would also recommend that you deploy a honeypot yourself as it's a great way to learn.
+<p>I would also recommend that you deploy a honeypot yourself as it's a great way to learn.
 Deploying a honeypot is also a great way to understand how to work with cloud providers since external honeypots are best when deployed to the cloud. ﻿Deploying and managing multiple honeypots is also an interesting challenge and a good way to gain practical experience with tools like Ansible.</p>

 <p><em>Answer the question below</em></p>